-- They aim at finding systemic solutions to specific, obvious, macro-regional challenges that no country alone can manage (challenge-based pragmatism) - They engage all possible stakeholders from various levels and sectors (multi-level governance and broad stakeholder engagement) - They have clearly articulated and actively pursued policy dimension - They presuppose multiple sources of funding managed over a life cycle
+- They aim at finding systemic solutions to specific, obvious, macro-regional challenges that no country alone can manage (challenge-based pragmatism) - They engage all possible stakeholders from various levels and sectors (multi-level governance and broad stakeholder engagement) - They have clearly articulated and actively pursued policy dimension

 8 'Technical problems' may be complex or very compound, but essentially, we know or can figure out how to tackle them and what hinders success (example: building a transport corridor through a region requires alignment of national transport regulations and smoothening border crossing procedures).

-^{&#}x27;Wicked/adaptive challenges' are those of unclear origin and multiple causes from various domains, multiple seemingly unrelated aspects, unintended consequences - all of which makes analysis and scoping of interventions uncertain, unreliable, ambiguous while the outcomes of those interventions might not lead us anywhere (examples: climate change, poverty, world migration, alienation of large groups of people from communities with consequences we cannot yet predict).
+'Wicked/adaptive challenges' are those of unclear origin and multiple causes from various domains, multiple seemingly unrelated aspects, unintended consequences - all of which makes analysis and scoping of interventions uncertain, unreliable, ambiguous while the outcomes of those interventions might not lead us anywhere (examples: climate change, poverty, world migration, alienation of large groups of people from communities with consequences we cannot yet predict).